sils-webinfo/movie/README.md

 - *movie-search*- Applied to an A tag.
 A reference to the movie-search FORM.

 ##NOTE##
-- In this repository, it shows that there are two contributors editing files.
-Actually, both are me because I forgot the password of the first account so that I registered a new one, but I don`t know why the old one showed up as a contributor in this repository.
+- In this repository, it shows that there are two contributors editing files (fanl and xyq178049).
+Actually, both are me because I forgot the password of the first account (xyq178049) so that I registered a new one (fanl), but I don`t know why the old one showed up as a contributor in this repository.